Doctor of Philosophy (Ph.D.) Major in Materials Science, Engineering, and Commercialization (Entering with Master's Degree)

 Degree Requirements

-The Doctor of Philosophy (Ph.D.) degree with a major in Materials Science, Engineering, and Commercialization requires 55 semester credit hours.
+The Doctor of Philosophy (Ph.D.) degree with a major in Materials Science, Engineering, and Commercialization requires 51 semester credit hours for students entering with a master's degree.
 Students who do not have the appropriate background course work may be required to complete leveling or prerequisite courses.
 Any required leveling course work must be completed with grades of B or better prior to admission.

 Course Requirements